Aneurin/KillLog/readme.txt

 Record number of creeps you kill and the amount of experience you receive.
 Also records deaths.

+As of WoW 2.4.0 it is possible to be informed of all player or party kills via the PARTY_KILL event, hence the checks on whether a kill should be credited or not are no longer needed.
+All PARTY_KILLs are now counted, and kill counts are no longer incremented when recording XP gain, to avoid double counting.

+This changes the behaviour of the addon slightly: creatures which do not yield XP are now always tracked when the player or a party kills them, not just when the creature killed was the one last hit by the player.

+More simply: if the game considers you eligible for kill credit, it's counted.

+NB: This has not been tested when a party member kills something too far away for the player to receive XP, but close enough to be recorded in the combat log.
+If this situation can occur, then it will still be counted as a kill.

+The following information is historical:

 The method of determining if you killed a creep or not is a bit fuzzy.
 This is the general style I used.
 When a creep dies,